Search engine marketing: Product Descriptions Are a Blind Spot for Ecommerce Merchants

 Many shops use it.
 But no longer the ones that rank on page one in Google.

 None of the web page-one outlets — Fleet Feet, JackRabbit, Dick’s Sporting Goods, Eastbay — use Nike’s romance reproduction or descriptive bullets.
-Each starts with Nike’s model and then provides a unique voice and fashion.
+Each starts with Nike’s model and provides a unique voice and fashion.

 Share